 It’s also worth bearing in mind that house prices could fall in future, so that by the time you reach retirement your home might not be worth as much as you’d hoped.

 With a pension, although your money is locked away until you reach the age of 55, it is usually invested in a wide range of investments, helping spread risks.
-You also benefit on tax relief on your contributions, boosting the amount you save.
+You also benefit from tax relief on your contributions, boosting the amount you save.
+Find out more about how pensions and property compare in our guide Should I take an income from my pension or property?

 My pension will be lost when I die